 In this proximal portion, upper arm/thigh are taken as root, leg/forearm as middle part and hands/feet as an end.
 Accordingly, dwarfism can be

 - Rhizomelic : Involving bones of the upper arm or thigh

 - Mesomelic : Involving bones of the forearm or leg

 - Acromelic : Involving bones of hands and feet.

 - Micromelic : Entire limbs are shortened

-Dwarfism can be due disorders of of cartilage, bone, vertebrae
+Dwarfism can be due disorders of cartilage, bone or vertebrae